Zag-Research/Zag-Smalltalk/Documentation/reference/Memory Latency.md

 - branch prediction
 - large, multi-level, caches
 - hidden registers
-[[AnAttemptToCatchUpWithJITCompilers.pdf]] documents an experiment that shows that, at least in certain contexts, reducing memory loads and instruction counts can have minimal effect on execution time.
+[[An-Attempt-To-Catch-Up-With-JIT-Compilers.pdf]] documents an experiment that shows that, at least in certain contexts, reducing memory loads and instruction counts can have minimal effect on execution time.
 Essentially they were inlining a monomorphic PIC.